Radiation Treatment for Head and Neck Cancers

 - Trismus is a chronic contraction of the muscle that controls opening and closing of the mouth (TMJ), which results in an inability to open the mouth normally.
 This can make it difficult to eat, speak or perform dental care.
 Your oncology team can recommend jaw exercises to help with trismus.
 For some patients, jaw manipulation by a dentist can be helpful.

 There are treatments available for many of these complications.
-Doctors who specialize in Cancer Rehabilitation Medicine can be very helpful in treating these concerns.
+Providers who specialize in Cancer Rehabilitation Medicine can be very helpful in treating these concerns.
 After treatment, talk with your oncology team about receiving a survivorship care plan, which can help you manage the transition to survivorship and learn about life after cancer.
 You can create your own survivorship care plan using the OncoLife Survivorship Care Plan.